-Melanie Houston, Director, Climate Programs, December 2, 2016
+Melanie Houston, Drinking Water Director, December 2, 2016

 The Wayne National Forest is in imminent danger in Ohio.
 In case you haven’t been following the news, for the last year the Bureau of Land Management (BLM) has proposed leasing some 40,000 acres of Ohio’s only national forest for oil and natural gas development, specifically through the use of hydraulic fracturing technology.

 The first auction takes place in just 12 days, on December 13, 2016.
 On this day, the BLM plans to auction off 1,600 acres of federally owned land in the Marietta unit of the Wayne, marking the beginning of a 20-year long leasing and development plan.